Reliable internet is an absolutely essential service for participating in our society.

-Jennifer fully endorses the plan for a Green New Deal Virginia.
+I fully endorse the plan for a Green New Deal Virginia.
 The plan will work to create thousands of good jobs while simultaneously addressing the issue of climate change and restoring Virginia’s environment.
 The plan also outlines investments in local-scale agriculture in communities across Virginia ensuring that rural areas will benefit from economic growth as well as being ensured access to clean air and water.

-As a lifelong Virginian, Jennifer stands unapologetically against the Atlantic Coast and Mountain Valley pipelines, and any future fracked gas pipeline project.
+As a lifelong Virginian, I also stand unapologetically against the Atlantic Coast and Mountain Valley pipelines, and any future fracked gas pipeline project.
 Having grown up in the Shenandoah Valley with views of the Blue Ridge and Appalachian mountains, playing in rivers and streams, fishing, and hiking.
-Jennifer has pledged to fight for the right of every Virginian to have clean air and water.
-She will also fight for their right to maintain and own property without fear of losing their rights to private corporations.
-We must all work together to make sure these pipeline projects do not succeed.
+I have pledged to fight for the right of every Virginian to have clean air and water.
+I will also fight for their right to maintain and own property without fear of losing their rights to private corporations.